Bob Barker: Film and other TV appearances

-Barker often appeared in fiction as himself, usually in a cameo appearance, in shows including The Nanny, The Bold and the Beautiful Futurama, and How I Met Your Mother.
-In 1996, Barker played himself in the Adam Sandler comedy Happy Gilmore.
+Barker often appeared in fiction as himself, usually in a cameo appearance, in shows including The Nanny, The Bold and the Beautiful Futurama, and How I Met Your Mother.In 1996, Barker played himself in the Adam Sandler comedy Happy Gilmore.
 In one scene, Barker beats up Gilmore after an altercation arising from their teaming up in a Pro-Am Golf Tournament.
 According to Sandler, the original choice for that scene was Ed McMahon, but Sandler said that McMahon was not fond of the script and they got Barker because of Chuck Norris training Barker in the martial arts.
+Barker also played himself in the animated series Family Guy, starting in 2001 with the episode "Screwed the Pooch" with his last appearance being in 2008 in the episode "Tales of a Third Grade Nothing".
 In 2007, during a CBS prime-time special commemorating Barker's career, the fight scene from Happy Gilmore was shown, after which Sandler made a surprise appearance on stage to read a poem paying tribute to Barker.
 In 2015, during Comedy Central's "Night of Too Many Stars" benefit show to battle autism, Barker and Sandler reunited for a video featuring the two of them in a follow-up fight at the hospital, which ends with both of them dying and going to heaven.

 However, Barker did play characters apart from himself in Bonanza, as a character named Mort in the 1960 episode "Denver McKee", and as a small business owner named Bob Barnacle in "Sanctuary!", an episode of the Nickelodeon animated series SpongeBob SquarePants.

 About one year after his retirement from The Price Is Right, Barker appeared in a public service announcement promoting the transition to digital television in the United States.
 The advertisement was produced under the first proposed date of February 16, 2009, for the transition.
 He later appeared in a commercial for State Farm Insurance's "Magic Jingle" campaign, where he made "a new car!" appear for a woman whose previous car was totaled by a giant concrete cylinder.
 In another TV advertisement, Barker endorsed David Jolly, a candidate for the Republican Party nomination for the 2014 Florida's 13th congressional district special election.
 Jolly won the nomination and ultimately won the seat.